 The PC was first demonstrated at the Orange Sport Parachute Centre in Massachusetts on the 4th of December 1962 and a patent (SN 159,606) filed on the 21st of December 1962.
 This new ‘high performance’ parachute quickly became popular and by 1966 they were being used by all the competitors in the US National Parachuting championships, with trials also underway for its adoption by the US military.

 By the 1970’s rectangular canopied Ram-air parachutes, such as the Paraflite Para-Plane were starting to take over the sport parachuting market, although PC rigs were still used for trainee and military parachuting applications into the 1980’s.

-I am not sure if the Pioneer PC pin was given to new buyers of the parachute or whether there was some other distribution strategy, but whilst it is a memento reflecting an important development in the history of parachuting, collectors should not confuse the badge with the pins associated with membership of the Caterpillar Club.
+The Pioneer PC pin was given to new buyers of the Para-Commander rig and whilst it is a memento reflecting an important development in the history of parachuting, collectors should not confuse the badge with the pins associated with membership of the Caterpillar Club.

 Note that this site has NEW content posted every Sunday!
 If you like what you see here, please follow this page via email or by using either the buttons below or in the column on the right.
 Knowing that somebody is looking at this gives me the encouragement I need to go through my archives and collection to develop the content for the page.
 And of course, feel free to contact me here, via email or by visiting my Facebook or Instagram pages